futuredapp/donut/README.md

 ![Header](imgs/readme-header.png)

-It's signature feature is that the view automatically scales it's data proportionally to their values once it gets filled up.
+It's signature feature is that the view automatically scales it's datasets proportionally to their values once it gets filled up.
 This allows you to show your users their daily progresses, reached goals, etc.

 ## How to use
 Place the view in your layout